-The CNR LEG communicates with the SM using a proprietary RPC (PRPC) protocol developed by Cisco.
-PRPC is also used by the SM Java, C, and C++ APIs.
+The CNR LEG communicates with the SM using a proprietary RPC (PRPC) protocol developed by Cisco. the SM Java, C, and C++ APIs also use PRPC.
 The CNR LEG uses the C++ API as its communication layer.

 Subscriber Mode

 The Subscriber Mode defines which entity is referred to as the subscriber in the LEG and in the SM.